paazmaya/WP-Member-Register/readme.txt

 * Fixed database queries to use WP database class instance
 * Added MMA to the available martial arts list
 * Added EditorConfig, see http://EditorConfig.org
+* Fix listing Clubs that have no members registered to them

 = 0.11.4 =
 * Released 5th January 2014